 For every death in custody in England and Wales the Prisons and Probation Ombudsman (PPO) conducts an investigation, attempting to learn lessons to prevent the next death.
 They make a plethora of well-intended recommendations designed to prevent repetition, pointing out where things went wrong, how events may have turned out differently if the rules, regulations, practices, procedures, policies and previous identical recommendations made for the second, third and fourth time had been followed.

 But they’re not followed; indeed they are almost routinely ignored, without consequence to those who ignore them, but not to those who later die needlessly when they may have been saved.

-Last week (9th October 2019) the Prisons and Probation Ombudsman, Sue McAllister, published her latest 2018/2019 annual report.
+In October last year (2019) the Prisons and Probation Ombudsman, Sue McAllister, published her latest 2018/2019 annual report.
 In it she set out her bitter disappointment that despite the increasing number of deaths in custody, into which her office carries out an investigation into each one, the fact is that no-one take a blind of bit of notice of any of the recommendations she makes to reduce deaths in custody

 “We continue to make the same recommendations repeatedly, sometimes in the same establishments and, often, after those recommendations have previously been accepted and action plans agreed to implement them.
 Where the same failings are identified time and again, organisations must address those barriers which exist, whether they are structural, cultural, attributable to insufficient resources or to other things.”